-Three months ended December 31, 2023 compared with three months ended December 31, 2022:
+Three months ended March 31, 2025 compared with three months ended March 31, 2024:

 The following analysis discusses the variations in the Company's quarterly results but, as with most junior mineral exploration companies, the results of operations (including net losses) are not the main factor in establishing the financial health of the Company.
 Of additional significance are the exploration and evaluation assets in which the Company has, or may earn an interest, its working capital and how many shares it has outstanding.
-The variations seen over the quarters are primarily a result of the level of activity of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then current properties.
+The variations seen over the quarters are primarily a result of the level of activity of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then-current properties.
 There are no general trends regarding the Company's quarterly results, and the Company's business of mineral exploration is semi-seasonal, as it can only work on the Thorn on a strict summer/fall basis, however Langis can be explored throughout the year.
 Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's quarterly net losses, none of which are predictable.
 The write-off of exploration and evaluation assets can have a material effect on quarterly results as and when they occur.
 The other major factor which can cause a material variation in net loss on a quarterly basis is the grant of stock options due to the resulting stock-based compensation charges which can be significant when they arise.
 General operating costs other than the specific items noted above tend to be quite similar from period to period.

-During the three months ended December 31, 2023, the Company incurred a loss and comprehensive loss of \$1,660,426 (2022 - \$3,641,439) due to the following:
+During the three months ended March 31, 2025, the Company incurred a loss and comprehensive loss of \$142,532 (2024 - \$829,448) due to the following:

-- Geological exploration costs were \$954,592 in the three months ended December 31, 2023 (2022 \$3,386,731) and included expenditures primarily on the Thorn project and decreased compared to the prior period due to earlier completion of work on the properties. - Management fees of \$220,074 (2022 \$260,324) were paid to the Chief Executive Officer and third-party consultants.
-The decrease was a result of reduced management bonuses compared to the prior period. - Investor relations expense was \$96,325 (2022 \$114,487) and decreased as a result of decreased promotional activity compared to the prior period. - Professional services were \$75,381 (2022 \$73,691) and increased compared to the prior period due to increased corporate activity in the current period.

-- Salaries and employee benefits of \$150,498 (2022 \$130,682) due to an increase in employees and increased salaries compared to the prior period. - Share-based payments of \$7,559 (2022 \$12,346) relating to stock options granted to management, employees, directors, and consultants during the period, and warrants issued for consulting services during the period.
+- Geological exploration costs were \$421,419 in the three months ended March 31, 2025 (2024 \$315,088) and included expenditures primarily on the Thorn project. - Management fees of \$81,218 (2024 \$185,475) were paid to the Chief Executive Officer and third-party consultants.
+The decrease was due to less consultants compared to the prior period. - Investor relations expense was \$83,910 (2024 \$43,000) and increased as a result of increased promotional activity compared to the prior period. - Professional services were \$63,582 (2024 \$98,243) and remained constant compared to the prior period. - Salaries and employee benefits of \$144,702 (2024 \$174,412) and increased due to an increase in salaries compared to the prior period. - Share-based payments of \$15,054 (2024 \$7,559 recovery) relating to the vesting of stock options granted to management, employees, directors, and consultants during the current and prior periods. - Gain on excess carrying value of exploration and evaluation assets of \$710,350 (2024 \$134,011) as a result of option payments received during the period on the Hog Heaven property. - Interest income of \$208,682 (2024 \$209,304) earned on short-term investments in the current period. - Reduction of flow-through premium liability of \$105,165 (2024 \$31,575) in relation to flow-through eligible expenditures incurred in the current period.